learn-co-curriculum/dsc-z-score-p-value/README.md

 > **The area under the whole of a normal distribution curve is 1, or 100 percent.
 The $z$-table helps by telling us what percentage is under the curve up to any particular point.**

 [Here is a link to an online version of z-table](http://www.z-table.com/).
-This lesson's GitHub repository also contains a pdf version of this table.
+This lesson's GitHub repository also contains a pdf version of this table, `z-table.pdf`.

 - **The rows** of the table contain $z$-values in the form $x.x$ along the left margins of the table, specifying the ones and tenths.
-- **The columns** finetune these values to hundredths, allowing us to look up the probability of being below any standardized value $z$ of the form $x.xx$.
+- **The columns** fine-tune these values to hundredths, allowing us to look up the probability of being below any standardized value $z$ of the form $x.xx$.

 You know that a cumulative probability is the sum of the probabilities of all values up until a given point.
 An easy example is the mean.
 The mean is the exact middle of the normal distribution, so we know that the sum of all probabilities of getting values from the left side up until the mean is 0.5.
 Also, the sum of probabilities from the mean to right tail would also sum up to 0.5.
 The mean is denoted by the red line in the image below.